arekon7/currency_exchange/README.md

 For more information read Task_description.pdf and README.TXT

-If executing statically use Mozilla FireFox browser Chrome not support cookies if executing statically form PC (not from server), so application will work incorrectly.
+If executing statically use Mozilla FireFox browser;
+Chrome not support cookies if executing statically form PC (not from server), so application will work incorrectly.